mikeramage/aoc2021/README.md

 # Day 8
 There are probably several ways to implement a clear and elegant solution to this problem.
 This is not one of them.

+# Day 9
+Again, not pretty, but it works.

+# Day 10
+Prettier than day 9, in the same way that goblins are prettier than trolls.